 A good example of a spike (rapid change) is the March 11, 2011 earthquake in Japan.
 It shifted enough mass away from the equator to shorten the length of a day by 1.8 microseconds (µs).
 See a record of recent short term variations here.

-You have no doubt heard how, once a year, leap seconds are being added to the “official” time by the some international organization.
+You have no doubt heard how, every now and then, a leap second is added to the “official” time by the some international organization.
 That organization is the IERS International Earth Rotation and Reference Systems Service (IERS).
 This is done to keep the global network of atomic clocks (which is constant to 1 second in 300 million years) synchronized to the Earth’s rotation (which is not constant).
-They sometimes do this twice each year, if needed, in June and December.
-Take a look at the last 5 corrections made in the chart below.
+This is usually done in December, but sometimes it’s done in June.
+Take a look at the last 6 adjustments made in the chart below.
 You can see a longer list here.

 YEAR LEAP SECONDS

-There’s two trends visible in that chart.
-First, note that leap seconds are not added every year, and that in some years, leap seconds are added twice.
-Second, the number of leap seconds added seems to be increasing.
-The first year leap seconds were added (1972), only 11 were needed.
-In the long term, you can see Earth’s rotation is slowing due to outside torque from the Sun and Moon.
+Note that leap seconds are not added every year.
+IERS waits until the difference between Earth’s rotation-based time and atomic clock time reaches 0.9 seconds.
+The first year leap seconds were added was 1972, when 11 were needed to synchronize the two times.
+Over the long term, Earth’s rotation is slowing due to outside torque from the Sun and Moon.
 That torque comes from gravitational tidal forces between the 3 bodies.

 There is currently some debate about whether “official” time should be set by the Earth’s rotation or by the far more regular global network of atomic clocks.
 Good arguments can be made for either case.
 At issue is the internal consistency of time-keeping systems, including GPS, spacecraft, internet, and military.